line charts for analytics

 What Job Costing Does

-In construction accounting, job costing and the G/L work together like a left and right hand.
+In construction accounting, job costing and the G/L work together to give contractors a comprehensive view of their financial health. .
 The G/L looks across at the whole company, and job costing looks at the project level.
 And where the G/L is made up of accounts (like materials expenses or A/P), job costing is made up of:

-• and cost types (like labor or material costs)
+• Cost types (like labor or material costs)

 GENERAL LEDGER JOB COSTING